Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

-The most common transmission line impedance transition models assume constant inductance and capacitance \cite{Wight1974}.
-The models presented in Fig. \ref{fig:3.2} are general and can vary with frequency.
-In the error-free case, all three models should give identical results, as all three are the exact solution to (\ref{eq:3.7}).
-However, in certain types of errors, they behave differently.
-For example, the first and second models in Fig. \ref{fig:3.2} are sensitive to length offset error, as the parasitic effects are modeled with lumped elements.
+The models presented in Fig.~\ref{fig:3.2} are general, and their parameters are determined independently at each frequency point.
+In the error-free case, all three models should produce identical results for $\Gamma$, as they are exact solutions to \eqref{eq:3.7}.
+However, they behave differently under certain types of errors.
+For instance, the first and second models in Fig.~\ref{fig:3.2} are sensitive to length offset because the parasitic effects are modeled with complex impedances (i.e., $y$ and $z$).
 In contrast, the third model can account for any symmetrical error.
-In fact, the sensitivity of the first and second models to length offset can be advantageous in identifying length offset errors, which could arise from the estimated propagation constant.
-For illustration purposes, we tested the three models to extract $\Gamma$ using electromagnetic (EM) simulation with the software ANSYS HFSS.
-The tested transmission line is a microstrip line with an impedance of approximately $50\,\Omega$ on one side and roughly $30\,\Omega$ on the other side.
-A port extension in the simulation compensates the offset length of the transition.
-Fig. \ref{fig:3.3} shows the result of the extracted $\Gamma$ for the three proposed models.
-Furthermore, we introduced an error of +0.03\,mm offset at the $50\,\Omega$ line segment, whose effects can be seen in the results of the first and second models.
-The third model does not show a significant impact under small offset variation.
+In fact, the sensitivity of the first and second models to length offset can be advantageous in experimentally identifying length offset errors that could arise from probing and manufacturing tolerances.